 In this guide, we give you information the partnership and our take on how to maximise your points earn.

-If you click through the Qantas Online Mall, you will be able to earn 2 Qantas Points for every dollar you spend at Woolworths Online, with groceries available for pick up (for free) or delivery (at a charge).
+If you click through the Qantas Online Mall, you will be able to earn at the regular rate of 2 Qantas Points for every dollar you spend at Woolworths Online, with groceries available for pick up (for free) or delivery (at a charge).

-Note that you won’t earn points on gift cards, taxes or delivery charges.
+Note that you will not earn points on gift cards, taxes or delivery charges.

 Delivery really only makes sense when you are purchasing $100 or more in groceries at one time (or else regular delivery charges apply).